 For health or safety emergencies.
 Directory information (as defined under our Directory Information Page) Students have the right to refuse Marion Technical College from disclosing their directory information.
 This may mean, however, that if students receive recognition for honors or achievements, the college will be unable to publish the information in newspapers or other publications.
 Students are advised to consider the consequences of their decision to withhold “directory information. ” Each term students have an opportunity to change their directory information status.
 The deadline for accepting the change is the Friday before the start of classes each term.

-Students should contact the OSR when they believe that FERPA is not being followed.
-OSR will review the allegation and notify the student of its findings.
+Students should contact the Office of the Registrar when they believe that FERPA is not being followed.
+Office of the Registrar will review the allegation and notify the student of its findings.

 Students may also file complaints with the U.S. Department of Education.
 The name and address of the office that administers FERPA is: